sscollis/os-stab/README.md

 ![Eigenfunction](https://github.com/sscollis/os-stab/blob/master/images/phi.png)

 These results are from running `contebl.f` using default input parameters as described below.

 Note that there are example scripts for making plots of results using `gnuplot`.
 These scripts have files `*.com` such as `mean.com` for plotting the mean flow profile and `phi.com` for plotting the eigenfunction, phi.

+There are also example scripts for plotting these same results using Python and matplotlib.
+See `mean.py` and `phi.py` and these are used by typing

+    pythong mean.py

+which generates the file `mean.png`.
+Similarly for `phi.py` and these are used by typing

+    pythong mean.py

+which generates the file `mean.png`.
+Similarly for `phi.py`.

 ### Building